What Do We Do?

 At the AGM of 4th November 2019, the members gave unanimous approval for the business of the Association to transfer from an unincorporated body (SCLGA) to a Limited Company (SCLGA Ltd).

 Our AGM takes place every year on the first Monday in November at The Charmandean, Forest Road, Worthing, BN14 9HS.
-The 2022 AGM took place on Monday 7th November.
-For 2023, an Agenda will be sent out no later than 3 weeks in advance of the meeting.
+The 2023 AGM took place on Monday 5th November.
+Minutes are available here.